paulappz/youtube-port-catalog/youtube_playlist.md

 ## Step 1: Model Data in Port

+Data modeling in Port involves defining entities and their relationships to ensure consistent, structured data.

+This step is crucial as it allows your system to understand and manage data efficiently, ensuring that different entities (like playlists and videos) interact seamlessly within workflows.

 ### Data model setup
 1. Navigate to your [Port Builder](https://app.getport.io/settings/data-model) page.
 2. Click the `+ Blueprint` button to create a new blueprint.